rokath/trice/docs/TriceCacheSpec.md

 > Should the `.trice/cache` be better located inside the project folder?
 What, if the user has several projects and several users on the same machine working on projects together?
 What about libraries containing trice code?

 - The `~/.trice/cache` folder should the Trice tool **not** create automatically in the users home folder `$HOME`.
 The existence of this folder is user controlled.
 The folder must exist.
-If several users work on the same project and some use the cache and some not - it is is possible this way.
+If several users work on the same project and some use the cache and some not - it is is possible this way, even build scripts are shared.
 - The `~/.trice/cache` folder should **not** go under revision control.
 - A CLI switch `-cache` does enable/disable the Trice cache.
 Default is off.
-- The user should consider what happens, if other pre-compile ode post-compile steps are modifying files as well, before enabling the Trice cache.
+- The user should consider what happens, if other pre-compile or post-compile steps are modifying files as well, before enabling the Trice cache.

 ## Tests